Ditch the Ditching: Conquer Your New Year’s Resolutions with Hypnotherapy!

 A lesson from the ancient Stoics that still applies today…

 One of my favourite reads is the daily blog from the Daily Stoic which contains more timeless, practical wisdom than anything else I have come across on the internet.
-I also like to include suggestions drawn from Stoicism s appropriate when helping people in hypnosis to make useful changes in their thinking, beliefs and lifestyle habits.
+I also like to include suggestions drawn from Stoicism as appropriate when helping people in hypnosis to make useful changes in their thinking, beliefs and lifestyle habits.

-It might seem like the Stoics didn’t have fun, didn’t experience pleasure.
+It might seem like the Stoics didn’t have fun, and didn’t experience pleasure.
 They did write, after all, quite a bit about the emptiness of chasing sex or money or fine wines.
 But just because they scorned excess luxury and comfort doesn’t mean their lives were empty and joyless.

 Quite the contrary.

 In his book The Expanding Circle, the philosopher Peter Singer explains that what they were actually doing was trying to avoid the paradox of hedonism.
 It’s interesting, he writes, that “those who seek their own pleasure do not find it, and those who do not seek it find it anyway.
-The pleasures of a self-centred life eventually pall and the drive for still higher levels of luxury and delight brings not lasting satisfaction.
+The pleasures of a self-centred life eventually pall and the drive for still higher levels of luxury and delight brings no lasting satisfaction.
 Real fulfilment is more likely to be found in working for some other end.
-Hence, these philosophers claim, if we want to lead a happy life, we should not seek happiness directly, but should find a larger purpose in life, outside ourselves.”
+Hence, these philosophers claim, that if we want to lead a happy life, we should not seek happiness directly, but should find a larger purpose in life, outside ourselves.”

 Perfectly said.